Flindersia dissosperma

-Flindersia dissosperma, commonly known as scrub leopardwood, is a species of small tree in the family Rutaceae and is endemic to eastern-central Queensland.
+Flindersia dissosperma, commonly known as scrub leopardwood, is a species of small tree in the family Rutaceae and is endemic to eastern-central Queensland, Australia.
 It usually has pinnate leaves with between three and five elliptical to egg-shaped leaves, panicles of white to cream-coloured flowers and fruit studded with rough points.

 Description

 Flindersia dissosperma is a tree that typically grows to a height of 10 m.
 The leaves are arranged in opposite pairs, 15–630 mm long, and are usually pinnate with between three and five elliptical to egg-shaped leaflets with the narrower end towards the base.
 The leaflets are 6–37 mm long, 2–8 mm wide, the rachis of the leaf winged and the leaflets sessile.
 The flowers are arranged in panicles 20–90 mm long and there are usually at least a few male-only flowers.
 The sepals are 1–1.5 mm long and the petals white to cream-coloured and 3–3.5 mm long.
 Flowering occurs from August to October and the fruit is a woody capsule 20–30 mm long containing winged seeds 15–18 mm long.